AlphaNodesDev/AlphaCtyl/README.md

 ## Created by Abhiram

-AlphaCtyl is an innovative and user-friendly web panel designed to streamline and enhance the management of Pterodactyl servers.
-Inspired by the popular Dashactyl, AlphaCtyl offers a range of powerful features and tools tailored to meet the needs of both novice and advanced users.
-Whether you're running a small server for personal use or managing multiple servers for a large community, AlphaCtyl provides the functionality and flexibility you need to succeed.
+AlphaCtyl is a powerful and user-friendly web panel designed to streamline the management of Pterodactyl servers.
+It serves as a comprehensive dashboard that allows users to buy and manage servers effortlessly.
+With AlphaCtyl, users can purchase servers through an intuitive payment interface or earn coins by watching ads and promotional videos, which they can then use to acquire servers for free.

 ## Authors